Nazim Panipati: New talent introductions

 Nazim Panipati wrote more than two hundred songs for Hindi, Urdu and Punjabi language films.
-Indian singer Lata Mangeshkar recorded the first song of her career 'Dil Mera Tora, Mujhe Kahin Ka Na Chora Tere Pyar Ne', music by Ghulam Haider for the film Majboor (1948 film), was also written by Nazim Panipati.
+The first song of Indian singer Lata Mangeshkar's career, 'Dil Mera Tora, Mujhe Kahin Ka Na Chora, Tere Pyar Ne', music by Ghulam Haider for the film Majboor (1948), was also written by Panipati.
 This song became popular throughout India.
 At that time, Master Ghulam Haider had told Nazim Panipati that this unknown girl (Lata Mangeshkar) was destined to become a great singer of India after Noor Jehan.

-In 1939, Nazim Panipati and his film producer/director brother Walli Sahib first persuaded Pran to become a film actor in Lahore, due to his good looks, after Walli Sahib spotted him at Lakshmi Chowk, Lahore at a Paan Shop.
+In 1939, Nazim Panipati and his film producer/director brother Walli Sahib first persuaded Pran to become a film actor in Lahore, due to his good looks, after Wali Sahib spotted him at Lakshmi Chowk, Lahore at a Paan Shop.
 Pran was reluctant and disbelieving, at first, at the offer.
 Pran (birth name was Pran Krishan Sikand, born in Delhi in a Hindu Punjabi family) could not speak proper Punjabi language at that time because he was raised in Delhi where his father worked.
-Walli Sahib was offering him to act in a Punjabi film Yamla Jat (1940).
-So Pran's Punjabi-language skills were polished up by Walli Sahib's songwriter brother Nazim Panipati.
-Pran went on to become a big film star.
+Wali Sahib was offering him to act in a Punjabi film Yamla Jat (1940).
+So Pran's Punjabi-language skills were polished up by Wali Sahib's songwriter brother Nazim Panipati.
+Pran later went on to become a big film star.

-Nazim Panipati also introduced Vyjayanthimala (she was from South India, Nazim Panipati taught her Urdu language for films), Johnny Walker and Helen to the Indian Film Industry.
+Nazim Panipati also introduced actress Vyjayanthimala (she was from South India, Nazim Panipati taught her Urdu language for films).
+In addition to them, he also introduced comedian Johnny Walker and Helen to the Indian Film Industry.

 Career in Pakistan

 In 1953, Nazim Panipati migrated to Pakistan.
-Film Guddi Gudda (1956) was his first Pakistani film which was produced and directed by his brother Walli Sahib.
+Film Guddi Gudda (1956) was his first Pakistani film which was produced and directed by his brother Wali Sahib.
 Famous Pakistani film playback singer Saleem Raza and Nazim Panipati also had both worked together at an advertising agency in Lahore for some time.
 In the mid 1960s, he joined Pakistan Television Corporation and wrote songs for a musical programme named Jhankar.